asappresearch/slue-toolkit/_sources/slue-tasks.md

 ## Datasets

-For SLUE, you need [VoxCeleb](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/) and [VoxPopuli](https://github.com/facebookresearch/voxpopuli) dataset.
-We carefully curated subset of those dataset for fine-tuning and evaluation for SLUE tasks, and we re-distribute the the subsets.
-Thus, you don't need to download a whole gigantic datasets.
-In the dataset, we also includes the human annotation and transcription for SLUE tasks.
-All you need to do is just running the script below and it will download and pre-process the dataset.
+SLUE uses the [VoxCeleb](https://www.robots.ox.ac.uk/~vgg/data/voxceleb/) and [VoxPopuli](https://github.com/facebookresearch/voxpopuli) datasets.
+We carefully curated subsets of these datasets for fine-tuning and evaluation for SLUE tasks, and we re-distribute the subsets.
+Thus, you don’t need to download the whole (gigantic) datasets.
+In the dataset, we also include the human annotation and transcription for SLUE tasks.
+All you need to do is run the script below and it will download and pre-process the dataset.

-Here is brief info about the dataset and detail is in the [paper](https://arxiv.org/pdf/2111.10367.pdf)
+Here is a brief info about the datasets.
+Additional details are in the [paper](https://arxiv.org/pdf/2111.10367.pdf).

 <table>
 <thead>